Why does a narcissist have children?

 Entitlement – The child feels unimportant.

-Vanity – The child feels like a trophy.
+Believe they are special – The child feels like a trophy.

-Selfishness – The child needs are ignored.
+Requires excessive attention, Selfishness – The child is neglected; the child’s needs are ignored.

-No empathy – The child feels miss understood
+Lack of empathy – The child feels miss understood

-Competition – The child never feels good enough.
+Envy/ highly competitive – The child never feels good enough.

 Manipulation – The child walks on eggshells.